 Disney World Blog

-Restaurantosaurus is a counter service location at Disney’s Animal Kingdom that features some fairly standard American fare for lunch and dinner.
-You’ll find it located within the DinoLand U.S.A area of Animal Kingdom.
-Here in our Restaurantosaurus review we’ll cover our dining experience from a recent trip.
-The review will include our thoughts on the restaurant’s theming, food and anything else that comes to mind.
-As usually, we’ll have plenty of pictures to go along with the review.
+Flame Tree Barbecue is a counter service location at Disney’s Animal Kingdom that serves up various barbecue dishes for lunch and dinner.
+The meat on most entrées will be smoked, rather than grilled.
+You’ll find the restaurant located in the Discovery Island area of Animal Kingdom.
+Here in our Flame Tree Barbecue review, we’ll cover our dining experience.
+The review will include our thoughts on the restaurant’s theme, food, and that great view you can get of Expedition Everest!
+As usual, we’ll have plenty of pictures to go along with the review.